Skip to main content

 • The full dependency graph is visible in one file

-If you add a new service or repository, you must register it in factories.ts.
+If you add a new service, repository, or provider, you must register it in factories.ts.
 The app will not pick it up automatically.

 Rules of thumb